yeady88/wats3010-skills-1/6-images-float-text/README.md

   height: auto;
 }
 ```
 5. Apply the clearfix style to the wrapped class using the `:after` pseudo selector.
 By applying block content after the "wrapped" div and a `clear:both` instruction, we clear both right and left floats in the container.
+We've used `overflow:hidden` to clear a float in the horizontal-layout exercise.
+Clearfix is an alternative method.
 ```
 .wrapped:after {
   content: " ";